Skip to content

 The province has also restricted municipalities' ability to set property tax rates for ports they host after a successful lobby effort by the Port of Vancouver, which claimed municipal taxes impacted port competitiveness.
 Instead, an annual grant in lieu of taxes is provided to host municipalities..

-The port authority says its community investment program will provide $6 million to Delta organizations and students, should the project proceed.
-An initial investment of $500,000 would be made, although the City of Delta will not directly get any of the money.
+The port authority has stated its community investment program will provide $6 million to Delta organizations and students, should the project proceed.
+An initial investment of $500,000 would be made, although the City of Delta will not directly get any of that money.

 The city received around $3 million over a decade ago from the port when the third berth opened for business at Roberts Bank.
-The city used that money to purchase the Seven Seas property on Chisholm Street in Ladner.
+The city used that money to purchase the Seven Seas property on Chisholm Street in Ladner Village.